yadler97/yasq/README.md

 3. **Update Tunnel URL**
 - Set `VITE_URL_MAPPING` in `.env` to the tunnel URL **without** `https://`.
+- Follow these steps in the Discord Developer Portal:
-- Create URL Mapping in Discord Developer Portal under the Activities tab.
+  - Create URL Mapping under the Activities tab.
+  - Turn on `Enable Activities` in Activity settings.

 ### Game Setup